Dollar surrenders gains sparked by strong U.S. jobs report

-NEW YORK Currency traders briefly boosted the dollar on Friday on news of surprisingly strong hiring that took the U.S. unemployment rate in April to a 5-1/2-year low before surrendering the gains on data signaling many Americans were exiting the labor force.
+NEW YORK Currency traders briefly boosted the dollar on Friday on news of surprisingly strong hiring that took the U.S. unemployment rate in April to a 5-1/2-year low before surrendering the gains on data signalling many Americans were exiting the labour force.

-The dollar index .DXY, a composite of six currency pairs, was down 0.01 percent in late New York trade after rising about 0.40 percent on U.S. labor reports showing a big drop in the jobless rate.
+The dollar index, a composite of six currency pairs, was down 0.01 percent in late New York trade after rising about 0.40 percent on U.S. labour reports showing a big drop in the jobless rate.

 The dollar rose sharply against the yen after the jobs data to as high as 103.02 yen but dropped back to a nearly flat 102.23 yen late on Friday.